nguyen-gia-hien-tu/CS1XA3/Project01/README.md

 * __Execution:__ Execute the feature by typing `CF2` when you are prompted with the statement `Enter the feature to be executed (this is Feature 1): `
 * __Reference:__
     * The idea on how to search for a word after a specific word is from: https://stackoverflow.com/questions/17371197/extract-one-word-after-a-specific-word-on-the-same-line
-    * The idea on how to check if a string contains what is from: https://www.golinuxcloud.com/check-if-string-contains-numbers-shell-script/
+    * The idea on how to check if a string contains specific characters is from: https://www.golinuxcloud.com/check-if-string-contains-numbers-shell-script/